Security-Onion-Solutions/securityonion-docs/introduction.rst

 Security Onion Console (SOC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`soc` is the first thing you see when you log into Security Onion.
-It includes our :ref:`alerts` interface which allows you to see all of your NIDS alerts from :ref:`suricata` and HIDS alerts from :ref:`wazuh`.
+It includes our :ref:`alerts` interface which allows you to see all of your NIDS alerts from :ref:`suricata`.

 .. image:: images/alerts.png
   :target: _images/alerts.png